polkadot-developers/polkadot-docs/develop/toolkit/blockchain/spawn-networks/zombienet/configuration.md

     --8<-- 'code/develop/toolkit/blockchain/spawn-testing-chain/collator-example.json'
     ```

-### Collator Groups
+### Collator Groups Configuration

-The `collator_groups` key is used to define further parameters for the collator groups.
+The `collator_groups` key defines further parameters for the collator groups.
 The available keys are:

 - **`name`** ++"string"++ - name of the node.
 Any whitespace will be replaced with a dash (for example, `new alice` will be converted to `new-alice`)
 - **`image?`** ++"string"++ - override default Docker image to use for this node